johnpeart/johnpeart.github.io/src/posts/blogpost/2013-08-23-dissertation.md

 >
 > **Data 11**: Bean, Mar 2003.

-That a member believes the MPC's mandate is appropriately focussed on inflation is unsurprising, but Bean clearly believes inflation-targeting alone is sufficient to tackle any economic phenomena.
-By implication, he believes the MPC's policy instruments are sufficient.
+That a member believes the MPC’s mandate is appropriately focussed on inflation is unsurprising, but Bean clearly believes inflation-targeting alone is sufficient to tackle any economic phenomena.
+By implication, he believes the MPC’s policy instruments are sufficient.
 Of course, this is in the context of one of the longest periods of growth on record for the UK.
 Preference change comes in the wake of the financial crisis:

 > “[…] In my view, […] a modest increase in the official interest rate is unlikely to do much to restrain a credit-asset-price boom that is in full swing.”
 >